VitorNilson/purchase-tx-wex/README.md

   * Configure the application to use RDS as the database based on environments.
   * Configure the Cluster Autoscaler.
   * GitHub Actions.
+  * Authentication

-I'm aware that, yes, I can configure all that with a brash script, but I decided only to show you some knowledge about AWS and application scalability.
+I'm aware that, yes, I can configure the entire stack with a brash script, but I decided only to show you some knowledge about AWS and application scalability.

 I also understand that we can use an existing cluster, but I'm considering that not and this is why there's a cloudformation stack for this purpose.